regurk963/mintpanelmirror/README.md

 For **Linux Mint (Cinnamon)**.

-> _Add a screenshot here after your first run, e.g. `docs/screenshot.png`, so people can see the window._

 ## Why this exists

 Cinnamon has no built-in "mirror this panel to all monitors".
 You can copy the